Enricomattia/nwebsite/content/quotes/_index.md

 <a href="https://open.spotify.com/track/49XjLtTAwwhC8tupC8E8wp?si=9b533bd1fda34011" target="_blank">Here!</a>
 {{< /rawhtml >}}**

-A nice quote for a paper arguing that rationality includes dynamic consistency (I doubt it does).
+Nice quote for a paper arguing that dynamic consistency is necessary for rationality (I doubt it is).

 ---